Reflective Essay – Definition, Format, Examples

 #3: Outcome

-The outcome is the ultimate attribute of a reflective essay.
+The outcome is the ultimate attribute of a reflection paper.
 When writing this part, the writer encapsulates the gained knowledge, explaining its validity, usefulness, and future implications.
 You can also ask additional questions if you have second thoughts about the subject.
 Those can be:

 • What did you learn?